 Employers are still able to top up furlough pay to 100% at their own expenses; however, some may now want to change the terms if the scheme is continuing for workers until 31 October 2020 (but remember you will need to write to employees to inform them of this as well as any other changes to terms and condition e.g. pay).

 Which employers can claim under the JRS?

-The scheme is open to all employers in whatever sector or size provided it has:
+Subject to the rules relating to new entrants, the scheme is to remain open to all employers in whatever sector or of whatever size provided it has: